sumnerevans/sumnerevans.com/content/posts/travel/2022-mexico-city-retreat/index.md

 We had fifteen members of the team at this retreat.
-We stayed at a hotel called [*Camino Real Polanco*](https://www.caminoreal.com/en/caminoreal/camino-real-polanco-mexico), and we were able to utilize some office space from another Y-Combinator tech startup.
+We stayed at a hotel called [*Camino Real Polanco*](https://www.caminoreal.com/en/caminoreal/camino-real-polanco-mexico), and we were able to utilize some office space from another Y-Combinator startup.
 Having the office was a nice change from the remote locale of the Portugal retreat.

 I shared a room with Bradley who works on our desktop app.
 The hotel room was quite nice and there were quite a few restaurants close by.
 The retreat was less